Tri County Community College Logo

 Enrollment Status for Financial Aid

 Students only receive financial aid for those courses that are listed in the TCCC catalog as required for their program of study.
-Financial aid may be paid for developmental courses, if required, based on the student’s placement test scores.
+Financial aid may be paid for developmental courses, if required, based on the student’s high school graduation date & transcript or placement test scores.
 The amount of financial aid a student receives will depend upon on his/her enrollment hours and program of study.
-For programs based on semester credit hours, enrollment is defined for fall, spring, and summer semesters below:
+For programs based on semester credit hours, enrollment in twelve (12)or more credit hours (per semester) is full-time.
+If enrollment hours are less than full-time, federal and state grants will be pro-rated on a percentage basis.

 Please Note: In accord with Federal guidelines, some TCCC Programs of Study are calculated as “Clock Hour” programs for financial aid disbursement purposes.
 Students who are enrolled in a diploma, certificate, or clock hour program that require a conversion of enrollment hours will receive financial aid based on the number of enrollment hours after the calculated conversion.